NagiosEnterprises/nsti/_sources/backendaccess.txt

 Simply use any of these date suffixes and prefix it with an INTEGER representing the number of seconds, minutes, etc. that you wish to find.

-Also, the Filters can now be brought up via the GET URL params just like the relative timewritten.
-Simply use the ?filters=<name of filter> to apply your filter to the search result.
+Also, the Filters you create via the NSTI web interface can now be used via the GET URL params just like the relative timewritten.
+Simply use the ?filters=<name of filter> to apply your filter to the search results.

-You can now also specify more than one directive for anything in the GET params.
-For example, if you would specify *&id=1&id=2*, one of these would get removed from the API GET return data.
-Now both make it through to the query.
+.. code-block :: html

+    <ip address>:8080/api/trapview/read/Snmptt?filters=CriticalSeverity

+*This will apply the Filter “CriticalSeverity” to the traps retrieved.*

 API Data Formatting